California Golden Bears women's volleyball

-The California Golden Bears volleyball team is the intercollegiate women's volleyball team of the University of California, Berkeley.
+The California Golden Bears women's volleyball team is the intercollegiate women's volleyball team of the University of California, Berkeley.
 The team plays its home games at Haas Pavilion, which was built on top of the old Harmon Gymnasium using money donated in part by the owners of Levi-Strauss.
 The arena was originally known as Men's Gymnasium and then later Harmon Gymnasium until the late 1990s when it went through massive renovations, which displaced the team for two seasons.
 The California volleyball program has seen great success in recent years, reaching the final four in 2007, winning the Pac-10 championship in 2010, and finishing as the runner-up in the NCAA tournament in 2010.
-The current head coach is Sam Crosson, who began his tenure in 2019.
+The current head coach is Jen Malcom, who began her tenure in 2024.

 History

 Golden Age (2007–2010)

 In 2007, Cal reached the final four for the first time in school history before falling to eventual national champion Penn State in the semifinals.
 Not only did they reach the final four, in their run they were able to defeat defending champion and #2 seed Nebraska, who were the favorites to repeat as champions, in the regional final round, in a sweep (3–0).

 In that same year, Senior outside hitter Angie Pressey, the daughter of NBA player Paul Pressey, garnered AVCA First Team All-American honors and was the only Cal player in history to be named to the Pac-10 All-Conference team all four years.
 Hana Cutura was named the 2007 regional MVP for her helping Cal reach the final four.

 In 2008 and 2009, the Bears got back to the NCAA tournament, but failed to reach their 2007 success due to 3–0 losses to Penn State in the Elite Eight.

 Cal completed its most successful season in 2010, as they won the Pac-10 title for the first time in school history and advanced to the 2010 NCAA Championship final, where they fell to Penn State.
 Senior setter Carli Lloyd was named the 2010 AVCA National Player of the Year and then head coach Rich Feller was named the National Coach of the Year.